 In anthropology: human biology, life history theory, human development and plasticity, health and infectious disease, aging, demography, host-parasite co-evolution, diet and nutrition, global health, evolutionary medicine and genetics.

-In political science: public opinion and public policies, comparative studies of democratic institutions, democracy and development, experimental political science, studies of networks and their impact on individual and collective action.
+In political science: public opinion and public policies, political economy, political institutions, development, experimental political science, studies of networks and their impact on individual and collective action.

 In law: law and economics, corporate governance, criminology.

-In psychology: cognition, the emotions, social trust, gender, group decision-making.
+In psychology: cognition, beliefs, identity, memory, the emotions, culture, social trust, gender, group decision-making.

 In sociology: network formation, the impact of networks on social outcomes, sociology of religion.

-Eligible applications for 2019 must be active researchers who have or will have completed their PhD after January 2016 and before September 2019.
+Eligible applicants for 2021 must be active researchers who have or will have completed their PhD after December 2017 and before September 2021.

 IAST offers candidates an opportunity to devote themselves full time to their research at the start of their careers.